If you’re collecting miles & points through credit card spend, I always recommend doing what you can to accrue transferable points currencies.

 What cards earn Amex Membership Rewards points?

-Some of the best cards for earning Amex Membership Rewards points include the following:
+Some of the best personal Amex cards for earning Membership Rewards points include the following:

-- The Platinum Card® from American Express ($550 annual fee) offers 5x points on airfare purchased directly with airlines
+- The Platinum Card® from American Express has a $550 annual fee (Rates & Fees) and offers 5x points on airfare purchased directly from airlines

-- The American Express® Gold Card ($250 annual fee) offers 4x points at U.S. restaurants, 4x points at U.S. supermarkets (on up to $25,000 spent annually), and 3x points on airfare purchased directly with airlines
+- The American Express® Gold Card has a $250 annual fee (Rates & Fees) and offers 4x points at US restaurants, 4x points at US supermarkets (on up to $25,000 of spend per calendar year), 3x points on airfare purchased directly with airlines, a $100 annual airline fee credit, and an annual dining credit of up to $120

-- The Amex EveryDay® Preferred Credit Card from American Express ($95 annual fee) offers 3x points at U.S. supermarkets on up to $6,000 of spend per year, plus 2x points at U.S. gas stations, plus a 50% points bonus when you make at least 30 transactions per billing cycle
+- The Amex EveryDay® Preferred Credit Card from American Express has a $95 annual fee and offers 3x points at US supermarkets (on up to $6,000 of spend per calendar year) and 2x points at US gas stations, plus a 50% points bonus when you make at least 30 transactions per billing cycle

 Note that you can earn a welcome bonus on each of the above cards, and pool all those points towards one Membership Rewards account.
 Having multiple Amex cards is a great way to maximize your points earning potential.